Javier Báez: 2025: Switch to center field and resurgence

 During the offseason, Báez rehabbed at his home in Puerto Rico and at the Tigers' spring training complex, Joker Marchant Stadium.
 During the ALDS games of 2024 Tigers, Baez made his best efforts for his rehab, mentioning in an interview, "After the surgery, I was working out like I was coming back for the playoffs, and I still had like four months to go."

 He made his spring training debut on February 28, 2025, against the Toronto Blue Jays.
 During the spring, Báez saw time at center field and third base.
 On April 6, Báez made his first game appearance in center field in the eighth inning against the Chicago White Sox after Trey Sweeney pinch-hit for center fielder Ryan Kreidler the inning prior.
 He would go 3-for-4 with a double and an RBI to help the Tigers defeat the White Sox, 4–3.
 On April 21, Báez made his first career start in center field, going 1-for-3 while being hit by a pitch and scoring a run.
 Báez's first home run of the season was a third inning grand slam in a Tigers victory on April 30.
 In a game against the Los Angeles Angels on May 1, he robbed former teammate Jorge Soler of a home run.

 On May 13, Báez had his first multi-homerun game as a member of the Tigers against the Boston Red Sox.
 The first home run was a three-run shot off Garrett Whitlock in the sixth inning to retake the lead for Detroit.
 The second homerun was a walk-off three-run shot in the eleventh inning off Greg Weissert.
 It was Báez's second career walk-off home run and first since 2016.
 On June 17, Báez had his second two-homer game of the season (and 12th multi-homer game of his career) against the Pittsburgh Pirates.

 Báez's changed batting stance allowed his resurgence in the 2025 season.
-He started to stand closer to the pitcher than before, and this allowed him to hit breaking balls more effectively, increasing his batting average against breaking balls from .231 (2023) and .169 (2024) to .304.
+He started to stand closer to the pitcher than before, letting him hit breaking balls more effectively, increasing his batting average against breaking balls from .231 (2023) and .169 (2024) to .304.
 On July 2, Báez was voted in as a starting outfielder for the 2025 All-Star Game, marking his third career All-Star selection.
 Notably, each of his selections has come at a different defensive position—second base in 2018, shortstop in 2019, and now outfield in 2025—highlighting his exceptional positional versatility.
 At the All-Star break, he was hitting .275 with 10 home runs and 39 RBI.
-He hit only two home runs after the All-Star break, finishing the season with a .257 average, 12 homers, and 57 RBI.
+He hit only two home runs after the All-Star break, finishing the season with a .257 average, 12 home runs, and 57 RBI.